-- 5. An individual curriculum may be permitted for the reasons set out in the Code of Study and Examination33.
-In other cases, it is usually conditional on the consent of the head of the respective basic unit of the Faculty.
-When dealing with a request for an individual curriculum, the dean requests, if necessary, an opinion from a relevant expert or advisory centre or a functional diagnosis in the case of students with special needs. - 6.
+- 5. The heads of the respective basic units of the faculty comment on requests for approval of an individual curriculum.
+The consent of the head of the respective basic unit of the faculty is usually required for approval of an individual curriculum in cases other than the reasons set out in the Code of Study and Examination of Charles University33.
+If necessary, the dean may request the opinion of a relevant expert, counseling centre, etc. when handling the request for approval of the individual curriculum. - 6.
 A request for an individual curriculum for the purposes of child care for the recognized period of parental leave 34 must be accompanied by one of the following documents: a copy of the child's birth certificate; a copy of a competent authority's decision about child custody; and in the case of an expectant mother, a copy of a pregnancy certificate supplemented with a copy of the child's birth certificate within 22 weeks of the birth. - 7.
 An individual curriculum may have the following forms: - a) Adjustments to forms of assessment (attestation); - b) Adjustments to attendance for the specific forms of instruction; - c) Adjustments to the curriculum; - d) Adjustments to the deadlines for fulfilling study obligations, including deadlines for advancing to the following year of studies. - 8.
 The Student Affairs Office informs the heads of the respective basic unit of the Faculty about the specific form of the permitted individual curriculum. - 9.
 The Student Affairs Office keeps a comprehensible register of individual curricula that have been permitted.